FIFA World Cup 2026 Simulator

 The Final: Match 104 (New York/New Jersey)

 By the final, the outcome is highly random.
-The top-ranked matchups only account for a small fraction of all simulations (approximately 4%).
-Who reaches the final depends entirely on countless random variables preceding it, and current models cannot definitively predict the final matchups.
+The top-ranked matchups only account for a small fraction of all simulations (approximately 10%).
 However, three scenarios rose to the top of our list.

 Conclusion: A Tournament for the Titans?

 Our 1000 simulations paint a picture of a tournament dominated by the traditional powers.
-Brazil, Argentina, France, and Spain consistently find their way to the deep stages.
+Spain is flying high in the simulated forecasts, but the World Cup guarantees nothing.

 The data provides the roadmap, but the players will write the history.